-Dozens of drugs have been studied for the treatment of steatosis, but none of them so far have managed to gather substantial scientific evidence so that we can affirm their efficacy and specifically indicate them for treatment.
+Dozens of drugs have been studied to treat steatosis.
+However, none of them so far have managed to gather substantial scientific evidence so that we can affirm their efficacy and specifically indicate them for treatment.

-We are going to summarize the results of the most studied drugs for steatosis and steatohepatitis.
+We will summarize the results of the most studied drugs for steatosis and steatohepatitis.

 Studies of vitamin E have shown conflicting results.
-Currently, there is a consensus that for simple steatosis, vitamin E has no advantage.
+There is a consensus that vitamin E has no advantage for simple steatosis.

 However, patients with liver biopsy-proven signs of steatohepatitis and liver fibrosis appear to benefit from treatment with 400 to 800 IU of vitamin E per day.

-Hypoglycemic drugs such as metformin , pioglitazone, and rosiglitazone, the commonly used treatment for type 2 diabetes, have been studied as an alternative for the treatment of steatosis.
+Hypoglycemic drugs such as metformin, pioglitazone, and rosiglitazone, the commonly used treatment for type 2 diabetes, have been studied as an alternative for steatosis.

 However, no studies have shown the effectiveness of these drugs in patients with steatosis without changes in blood glucose.

-Therefore, these drugs should not be used for the treatment of steatosis, unless the patient is diabetic and has an indication for treatment with oral hypoglycemic agents.
+Therefore, these drugs should not be used to treat steatosis unless the patient has diabetes and has an indication for treatment with oral hypoglycemic agents.

-Studies have shown that the beneficial effect of orlistat is directly related to the weight loss of the patient.
-The drug does not act directly on steatosis.
+Studies have shown that the beneficial effect of orlistat is directly related to the patient’s weight loss.
+The drug does not act now on steatosis.

-Therefore, orlistat can be used in the treatment of steatosis alone as an adjunct drug for the control of body weight.
+Therefore, orlistat can be used to treat steatosis alone as an adjunct drug to control body weight.

-Some studies have shown omega 3 benefits in steatosis, but not steatohepatitis.
+Some studies have shown omega-three benefits in steatosis, but not steatohepatitis.

 Patients with high triglycerides also seem to benefit.
-However, more conclusive studies are needed before omega 3 can be indicated as an effective treatment for hepatic steatosis.
+However, more conclusive studies are needed before omega three can be indicated as an effective treatment for hepatic steatosis.

-Various other medications have been tested in various studies, but always with mixed results.
-Among them we can mention:
+Various other medications have been tested in multiple studies, but always with mixed results.
+Among them, we can mention: